Creative Passport by Imogen Heap, a jump into the future of music

 With a certified Creative Passport, it is then possible to play an active role in addressing the various challenges of the changes taking place in the music industry.

-Imogen Heap’s Creative Passport venture was launched on December 9, (Imogen Heap’s Birthday), in beta version, with music producers around the world now encouraged to sign up for a free account.
+Imogen Heap’s Creative Passport venture was launched on December 9, (Imogen Heap’s Birthday), in beta version, with music producers worldwide now encouraged to sign up for a free account.

-This is the map updated in real-time of the artists, musicians, and all the operators in the sector who are registering and profiling with a Creative Passport.
+This is the map updated in real-time of the artists, musicians, and all the operators in the sector who register and profile with a Creative Passport.

 The Yoti digital ID service is the core of the platform which, says the Creative Passport team, “will ensure creatives have a secure way to share their verified information with both people and third-party services.”